hashkat/hashkat/docs/visualization.md

 #### Most Popular Agent

-To find the most connected agent and it's corresponding cumulative-degree, enter in the commands:
+To find the most connected agent and its corresponding 'cumulative-degree', enter the commands:

 ```python
 from operator import itemgetter